Wellbeing support for Leaving Certificate students, parents and school staff

 Take time to relax

 Think about what it is that helps you to relax.
-This will be different for everybody but it is important to include whatever it is into each of your days.
+This will be different for everybody but it is important to include whatever it is into each day.
 It might involve being active or it might involve winding down.
 Think about things that make you feel good, then make it happen – like listening to music, going for walks, doing some meditation, playing a sport, writing, drawing, cooking or watching a favourite or funny movie.
 Remember laughter is good medicine!
-Other ideas on how to relax can be found in NEPS Relaxation Techniques and Podcast .
+Other ideas on how to relax can be found in NEPS Relaxation Techniques and Podcast

 Be kind to yourself